Japan confirms year's first fatal bear attack, two others suspected

-TOKYO: Japanese authorities confirmed Friday (May 8) the first fatal bear attack of the year, with media reports saying police were also investigating two other possible cases.
+TOKYO: Japanese authorities confirmed Friday (May 8) the first fatal bear attack of 2026, with media reports saying police were also investigating two other possible cases.

 The victim, reportedly a 55-year-old woman, died on Apr 21 in Iwate prefecture in northern Japan, an environment ministry official said.